-Football fans are hoping for a normal Thanksgiving.
-Positive Covid-19 tests on the Ravens roster now threaten that
+Football fans hoping for a normal Thanksgiving can expect things to look a little bit different

 The NFL typically dominates the TV schedule in households around the United States with games spread throughout the day, and watching football before and after Thanksgiving feasts has become tradition for many families.

+And don't expect any post-game embraces either.
+Players and team personnel will now be only be permitted to "briefly" interact with the opposing team while wearing masks before "promptly" returning to their locker rooms.

+That's all assuming the teams scheduled to play can get to the field without too many positive tests.

+The Baltimore Ravens announced on Monday that multiple members of the organization tested positive for Covid-19 on Sunday night and that all team activities will take place virtually.
+Those members have immediately begun to self-quarantine, and the team has started the contact tracing process.

-However, the announcement of several positive tests on the Baltimore Ravens now threatens that tradition.
-The Ravens are expected to face off against the Pittsburgh Steelers as the highly anticipated marquee matchup Thursday night.
+The team is due to face off against the Pittsburgh Steelers as the highly anticipated marquee matchup Thursday night.
 The Ravens, sporting a 6-4 record, trail their division rival, which remains unbeaten with a 10-0 record.

-Monday, the Ravens announced that multiple members of the organization tested positive for Covid-19 on Sunday night and that all team activities will take place virtually.
-Those members have immediately begun to self-quarantine, and the team has started the contact tracing process.

 The NFL Network and Ravens report that running backs Mark Ingram and J.K.
 Dobbins and defensive tackle Brandon Williams have been placed on the reserve/Covid-19 list.
 The three players will miss Thursday night's game against the Steelers.